St Peter and St Paul's Church, Mansfield: History

+lived in Mansfield in 1647 at the site of St Phillip Neri Church.
+George said in his journal ‘and as I was walking by the steeplehouse side, in the town of Mansfield the Lord said unto me, that which people do trample upon must be thy food.
+And as the Lord spoke he opened it to me how that people and professors did trample upon the life, even the life of Christ was trampled upon…’.
+The steeplehouse in Mansfield was the church of St Peter and St Paul.

 In 2013, the church held a 900-year celebration, claiming to have evidence that the original tower was completed by December, 1113.

 Bells

 There are eight bells in the tower dating from 1603.
 The bells were cast in 1948.

 Organ

 The 3-manual church organ was acquired in 1970 from Clare College, Cambridge It was substantially altered and enlarged by Noel Mander of London before installation in the south chapel in 1971.
 There was further work and restoration done, and the organ was re-consecrated at the end of 2000.